mitric-lab/programming_theochem/src/psets/pset_03.md

 ```
 &nbsp;

-**(c) Perform HF calculations of the stretched water molecule using
+**(d) Perform HF calculations of the stretched water molecule using
 linear damping with \\(\alpha = 0.00, 0.02, 0.04, \ldots, 0.98\\).
 Set the maximum number of iterations to 200 and plot the number of
 iterations performed as a function of \\(\alpha\\).**